unam3/docs/src/guide/essentials/reactivity-fundamentals.md

 # Reactivity Fundamentals {#reactivity-fundamentals}

 :::tip API Preference
 This page and many other chapters later in the guide contain different content for Options API and Composition API.
 Your current preference is <span class="options-api">Options API</span><span class="composition-api">Composition API</span>.
-You can toggle between the API styles using the "API Preference" switches at the top of the left sidebar.
 :::

 ## Declaring Reactive State {#declaring-reactive-state}